prongbang/prongbang.github.io/privacy-policy.md

 </h3>

 <p>
-	The materials appearing on Endtry Studio's web site could include technical, typographical, or photographic errors.
-Endtry Studio does not warrant that any of the materials on its web site are accurate, complete, or current.
-Endtry Studio may make changes to the materials contained on its web site at any time without notice.
-Endtry Studio does not, however, make any commitment to update the materials.
+	The materials appearing on Wachasit Studio's web site could include technical, typographical, or photographic errors.
+Wachasit Studio does not warrant that any of the materials on its web site are accurate, complete, or current.
+Wachasit Studio may make changes to the materials contained on its web site at any time without notice.
+Wachasit Studio does not, however, make any commitment to update the materials.
 </p>

 <h3>